mitchcr/ONEVM/VMRecover/Readme.md

         az extension add --name vm-repair

-5. Create a repair vm using the extension:
+5. Create a repair vm using the extension, please proceed to replace the information betwen "<>" symbols with the correct one:

         az vm repair create -g <resource_group_name_of_failing_vm> -n <failed_vm_name> --repair-username <temporary_username> --repair-password <temporary_password> --verbose

-Replace the information betwen <> accordily.
+ **Note:** The execution on this command wil ask you if the VM requires a public ip, answer "y".

-6. At the end of the command execution you will have the Repair VM name, please proceed to connect to it using the username and password selected.
+6. At the end of the command execution you will have the Repair VM name, please proceed to connect to it using the username and password selected and SSH client you prefer, next commands need to be executed in that connection.

 7. Switch to root account using command: